debaditc/techvidyarthi/content/progs/tscomplexity.md

 {{< figure src="/images/timecomplex8.JPG" >}}

 This is how we reach to O(log N) time complexity.
-It is nicely explained in CTCI book - Please have the book ad has really good content.
+It is nicely explained in CTCI book - Please have the book - it has really good content.

 - ### Recursive functions